zitongbai/aruco_tf/README.md

 roslaunch aruco_tf detect_aruco.launch
 ```

+You can use this [website](https://chev.me/arucogen/) to create a ArUco marker.

 ## Result

 The package will detect the ArUco marker and publish the pose of the marker to the tf tree.